soexe/Butterfly/README.md

 # Butterfly - future of security in your own server
-A professional VPN contribution system for commercial and simple usernames for building, monitoring and administering VPN, collecting bandwith info and limiting.
+A professional VPN contribution system for commercial and simple users for building, monitoring and administering VPN, collecting bandwith info and limiting.

 This is not just a VPN – it’s the future and a guarantee of your security with open-source technology.
 The fastest build result in 39 seconds.
 With this project, you can be confident in accessing restricted internet resources and ensuring your security by using your own servers and an encrypted WireGuard tunnel.